ember-lifeline/ember-lifeline/README.md

 It is good to note that this isn't something inherent to just Ember.
-Any single-page app framework or solution (Angular, React, Vue, Backbone...) must deal this lifecycles of objects, and specifically with how async tasks can be bounded by a lifecycle.
+Any single-page app framework or solution (Angular, React, Vue, Backbone...) must deal with this lifecycle of objects, and specifically with how async tasks can be entangled with a lifecycle.

 There is a fantastic Ember addon, [ember-concurrency](http://ember-concurrency.com/) that solves these problems in a very exciting and simple way.
 It is largely